ameesters/website_monitor/README.md

 Be warned, this is a work in progress, things will be broken!

 # Setup:
+<b>Make sure the pygtk module is installed, and a gtk libs of version 2.0 or higher.</b>

 First clone this repository, open a commandline and enter the directory.
 From there, execute:
 ```bash